Why corporate travel programs still operate in the dark, and how AI is changing that

 - Travel programmes must evolve structurally — not just adopt new tech — for full transformation.

-In an age of real-time dashboards, predictive analytics, and hyper-personalised digital services, it’s easy to assume corporate travel has kept pace.
-But beneath the surface of many global programmes lies a persistent blind spot – one that continues to undermine control, compliance, and cost-efficiency.
+In an age of real-time dashboards, predictive analytics, and hyper-personalized digital services, it’s easy to assume corporate travel has kept pace.
+But beneath the surface of many global programs lies a persistent blind spot – one that continues to undermine control, compliance, and cost-efficiency.
+The issue isn’t new, but it becomes more visible.

 The consequences extend well beyond financial oversight.
-Lack of visibility impacts traveller safety, ESG tracking, policy compliance, and duty of care.
-It exposes companies to financial leakage and reputational risk — particularly as finance and procurement leaders face increasing scrutiny over indirect spend and cross-border compliance.
+Lack of visibility impacts traveler safety, ESG tracking, policy compliance, and duty of care.
+It exposes companies to financial leakage and reputational risk.
+Particularly as finance and procurement leaders face increasing scrutiny over indirect spend and cross-border compliance.

 Yet perhaps the most critical implication is the strategic one.
 When travel managers are forced to spend their time resolving fragmented rate issues or reconciling data sources, they’re no longer operating as strategic contributors.
 As Koch noted, the expectations for travel leaders have shifted dramatically, but the tools supporting them have not.